jgarcia-r7/bof-tldr/README.md

 ```bash
 !mona config -set workingfolder C:\logs\%p
 ```
+- NOTE: You should know that **mona.py** is to be installed by downloading the **mona.py** script from https://github.com/corelan/mona and dropping it in the **PyCommands** folder (located in the installation folder of Immunity Debugger).

 ###### Fuzzing
 - Determine the RHOST/RPORT of the target box with the running application.
+- Determine the PREFIX (i.e. the command that accepts user input and will be the target for the overflow).
 - Use the **fuzzer.py** template to configure a fuzzing script with Python3.
 - Run the script against the target application, make note of when the app crashes (byte length + 400 extra bytes).